MclPio/mclpio.github.io/_posts/2025-06-12-building-an-invite-solution-in-rails-8.md

 ## Conclusion

-This invitation system for "Artifacts" addresses the requirements that I need which is controlled user sign ups.
-The implementation delivers admin oversight and a smooth, guided entry for new users, allowing "Artifacts" to grow deliberately while ensuring resource stability.
+This invitation system for *Artifacts* addresses the requirements that I need which is controlled user sign ups.
+The implementation delivers admin oversight and a smooth, guided entry for new users, allowing *Artifacts* to grow deliberately while ensuring resource stability.